Environments

 On resume requests, all the Kubernetes Deployment resources are scaled up to the number of replicas running before the environment was paused.

-- From the Application overview, select the name of the Application you’d like an environment to resume for.
+- From the Applications overview , select the name of the Application and the Environment that you’d to resume.

 There is no specific command to pause an Environment in the CLI, but the api